joaomelo/blog/src/posts/2020-05-18-how-to-create-a-dialog-to-select-multiple-values-in-google-sheets/2020-05-18-how-to-create-a-dialog-to-select-multiple-values-in-google-sheets.md

 </html>
 ```

-Now to call a dialog with this html we go back to our `index` file and add the `showSelectDialog` function with the code bellow.
-You can see the code hints to a template engine capability inside Apps Script.
-This will be useful to us later.
+To call the dialog, you need to go back go back to our _index_ file and create a _showSelectDialog_ function.
+You can see that the function code bellow hints to a template engine capability.
+This will be very useful to us in a few moments.

 ``` js
 function showSelectDialog(){